- Where is Prinfab based? Prinfab are based in Faversham, Kent, United Kingdom.

 How long will it take to get my order?

-Prinfab sell made-to-order and stock items.
-The time it takes us to despatch your order will depend on what you have ordered.
-An estimated despatch date is provided during checkout.
+Prinfab sell stock and made-to-order items.
+The time it takes us to ship your order will depend on what you have ordered.
+An estimated shipping date is provided during checkout.

-- Orders containing a mixture of stock and non-stock items will be despatched together once all items are complete.
+- Orders containing a mixture of stock, products and fabric are shipped together once all items are complete

 - What carriers do you use?
-Prinfab use Royal Mail, Parcelforce, TNT and DPD.
+Prinfab use Royal Mail, DHL, Evri, Parcelforce, TNT and DPD.
 Orders delivered overseas may use a local carrier for the last part of the journey.

 - Where are your fabrics sourced?
 Our fabrics are sourced from manufacturers and distributors in the United Kingdom.
 The country where each fabric is woven, finished and printed is stated on our fabrics page.